dlt-hub/verified-sources/sources/github/README.md

 ## Initialize the pipeline

-Initialize the pipeline with the following command:
+Initialize the sources with a demo pipeline with the following command:
 ```
 dlt init github bigquery
 ```